 Mishka Hoosen is a writer, teacher and creative director currently based in Cape Town, South Africa.
-She graduated from Interlochen Arts Academy in the US and received a Masters in Creative Writing from Rhodes University in South Africa.
-Her short stories have appeared in anthologies by Short Sharp Stories and Short Story Day Africa, and her poetry has been published in numerous magazines in South Africa and abroad.
-Her debut novel, Call It a Difficult Night, was published by Deep South Books in 2015.
-Her writing has taken her to Ireland to perform poetry and to France for research on a book on the cultural history of perfume in the Anthropocene.
-She currently runs her own creative studio, lectures part-time and works as the perfume columnist for The Attic on Eighth.
-She has previously worked as a blogger, NGO project manager, teacher, and apprentice perfumer.
-Her work deals with themes of scent, madness, desire and the body.
+He graduated from Interlochen Arts Academy in the US and received a Masters in Creative Writing from Rhodes University in South Africa.
+His short stories have appeared in anthologies by Short Sharp Stories and Short Story Day Africa, and his poetry has been published in numerous magazines in South Africa and abroad.
+His debut novel, Call It a Difficult Night, was published by Deep South Books in 2015.
+His writing has taken him to Ireland to perform poetry and to France for research on a book on the cultural history of perfume in the Anthropocene.
+He currently runs his own creative studio, lectures part-time and works as the perfume columnist for The Attic on Eighth.
+He has previously worked as a blogger, NGO project manager, teacher, and apprentice perfumer.
+His work deals with themes of scent, madness, desire and the body.